fmbot-discord/docs/docs/index.md

 ### Extra information

-.fmbot is trusted by over 400.000 servers, has over 800.000 registered users, and is used more than 450.000 times every day.
+.fmbot is trusted by over 400.000 servers, has over 800.000 registered users, and is used more than 500.000 times every day.

-It is written in C#, uses Discord.Net and .NET 8.
-The bot is [source-available](https://github.com/fmbot-discord/fmbot/), so anyone can see how it works.
+Even since the bot was created in 2017 we've been hard at work at providing the best and easiest to use music statistics.

 ---